 - Choose segment(s) you want to add and, should you want to prevent editing of this dimension, also set “Prevent changes to derived value” to Yes, then click “Add segment”

 - If you want to override default dimensions from master records like vendors, customers, items, etc., check the “Replace existing dimension values with derived dimensions” box

 If you’d like more information about derived financial dimensions and how to apply them to your business, contact our experts at Western Computer for help.

-You also might be interested in these other articles about other recent updates for Dynamics 365 for Finance and Operations:
+You also might be interested in these other articles about other recent updates for Dynamics 365 Finance:

 - Enhancements to D365FO Ledger Settlements

 - What is Dual Currency in Dynamics 365 for Finance & Operations?

 - Vendor Transaction List Page Enhancements for D365FO